firefinancialservices/slate/source/index.md

 `dateCreated` | The datestamp the batch was created - ISO format: e.g. 2018-04-04T00:53:21.910Z

-Once the batch is submitted, the authorised users will receive notifications to their firework mobile apps.
-They can review the contents of the batch and then approve or reject it.
-If approved, the batch is then processed.
+## Batch Life Cycle Events
 A batch webhook can be specified to receive details of all the payments as they are processed.
 This webhook receives notifications for every event in the batch lifecycle.

-## Batch Life Cycle Events
 The following events are triggered during a batch:

 Event | Description